StreamlabsSupport/Streamlabs-Desktop/README.md

 5. Try going live again.

 If the above steps did not work then `Delete Cache and Restart` found in Settings.
 This will **wipe** all user data, including scenes and settings, but after logging in the cloud recovery should recover your scenes.
 You need to **redo** your settings but this could fix the not going live issue.

+## Stream starting in 0 seconds (or negative value)

+In settings advanced ensure a negative value is not set as the stream delay it must be 0 or greater.

 ## Recording is not working or saved